crios-ut/computing/jupyter/README.md

    - Grab one of the scripts for installing miniconda, depending on if you want [Python 3.8](https://repo.anaconda.com/miniconda/Miniconda3-py39_4.9.2-Linux-x86_64.sh) or [Python 3.9](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh).

-   - Secure copy (scp) the script to Sverdrup using the following command (on your local machine).
+   - Secure copy (scp) the script to Sverdrup using the following command (on your local machine, i.e. your laptop).
 If you are not using the VPN, you need to jump through the login node.
 You can read more [here](https://www.oden.utexas.edu/sysdocs/ssh/index.html).
 Use the following command -
    ```
    scp -J username@login1.oden.utexas.edu script_path/script_name username@sverdrup.oden.utexas.edu:/home/username/desired_path/desired_script_name
    ```
-     Here `script_path` and `script_name` refer to the path and name of the script on your local machine.
+     Here `script_path` and `script_name` refer to the path and name of the script on your local machine (i.e. your laptop).
 Similarly, `desired_script_path` and `desired_script_name` refer to the desired path and name of the script on Sverdrup.

    - Run the scripts as described [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 Most likely, only the following command will be needed (assuming the script is in your CWD)- `bash desired_script_name`.

 2. **Create conda environment**

   - One of the many ways is to use a **yaml** file that contains a comprehensive list of packages that you need.
-For example, once can use the file [py38.yaml](../conda/py38.yaml) in this same repository.
+For example, one can use the file [py38.yaml](../conda/py38.yaml) in this same repository.

   - Use this command to create the conda environment -
   ```